Meet with your Academic Advisor Every Semester

 - Try new things, meet new people, and challenge yourself to seek experiential opportunities that add value to your academic work and make you competitive for employment or additional education.

 Academic Excellence in CAS

-- Dean’s List: Every semester, hundreds of students are honored by our dean for achieving a superior grade point average.
+- Dean’s List and Dean's Commendation List: Every semester, students are honored by our dean for achieving a superior grade point average.